GrantWils23/Portfolio-Project-5--Ecommerce-Applications/README.md

 ## Toast and Messages

-The toasts messages used with django gives really helpful feedback to the user in realtime on when an action is performed.
+The toasts messages used with Django gives helpful feedback to the user in real-time on when an action is performed.
 Below are some examples of what the messaging system looks like. toast have a glow indicating the level of message and its importance to the user.
-An example of this is if the user adds an item to the basket, their basket appears in the pop up window and they can check what is in it without going to the basket URL so the user can carry on shopping.
+An example of this is if the user adds an item to the basket, their basket appears in the pop-up window, and they can check what is in it without going to the basket URL so the user can carry on shopping.

-* success - green
+* Success - green
-* info - light-blue
+* Info - light-blue
-* warning - yellow
+* Warning - yellow
-* error - red
+* Error - red

 ![image](https://user-images.githubusercontent.com/72948843/204586060-1524852a-da6e-425e-b105-fe29808cf1ce.png)
 ![image](https://user-images.githubusercontent.com/72948843/204583113-f2cbbf8b-312d-46ca-86c8-77206890b77a.png)